KnzyAhmed/Uarrivo-Matestanash/README.md

 - 👤 **User Profile Management**
   Users can update their age, phone number, and payment details.

 - 🗺️ **Optimized Routing**
+  This has a very CUTE feature, hand drawn maps we made specifically for the app that show the shortest paths whenever the user enters 2 locations.
-  Utilizes Dijkstra’s algorithm to find the shortest/fastest route.
+  We Utilized Dijkstra’s algorithm to find the shortest/fastest route.

 ---